frankhock/okfrankie.com/README.md

 # OKFRANKIE.com

-A personal website to tinker with new technology and strategies.
+A personal website to tinker with new technology and strategies!